eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 Internet in Tokyo is easy.
 Internet in rural Japan?
 Not always.
 Here’s an honest comparison of eSIM vs pocket Wi-Fi for rural Japan, plus what to expect when signal disappears in the countryside.

 Japan has some of the best internet coverage I’ve ever experienced traveling abroad.
 If you’re in major cities, it can honestly feel like Wi-Fi is everywhere — train stations, cafés, convenience stores, shopping malls.
 In urban areas, getting online is rarely an issue.
-However, once you leave the cities, the rules change — fast.
+However, once you leave the cities, the rules change quickly.

 So if you’re trying to decide between an eSIM or pocket Wi-Fi — two of the most popular options for travelers in Japan — here’s my honest breakdown based on what actually matters when you’re deep in the Japanese countryside.